NN IP Gains From Sentiment Analysis01.12.2017

 He gave the example of the example of gains in financials that were partly driven by sentiment data last year.

 “Last June and July financials were unloved,” Robertson said.
 “Sentiment picked up and by September, when incorporated with financial analysis, there was a strong signal to buy.
-By the end of 2016 we had 10% outperformance over the benchmark.”
+By the end of 2016 we had 10% outperformance over the benchmark [financials sector relative to the World BM].”

 Sentiment analysis also led to NN IP downgrading utilities in September, and by the end of 2016 the sector had underperformed the market by 10%.
 Robertson said: “We had a 20% outperformance driven by sentiment data.”

-In equities NN IP uses sentiment analysis across countries, regions and individual sectors and Robertson said NN IP would like to extend the process to individual stocks.
+In equities NN IP uses sentiment analysis across countries, regions and individual sectors and Robertson said NN IP would like to extend the process to individual stocks but has no current plans.
 In credit sentiment analysis is being used in emerging markets, high-yield and investment grade.

-“We want to expand into commodities and currencies,” said Robertson.
+“We want to develop the commodities scorecard,” said Robertson.
 “There is a long way to go with the process and there is a willingness to explore new unique strategies using the data.”